 - I swing trade with a specific style that requires a rising market, and then I buy stocks that are moving aggressively higher overall.
 This is called momentum swing trading.
 The Continuation Patterns article, along with the links within it, describes a good chunk of the method.

 - By market correction/decline, I mean a greater than 10% price decline in the major indexes.
-A decline that typically takes us out of all positions and has us waiting for a turn higher before getting back.
+Such a decline would typically take me out of most or all of my long positions and I would be waiting for a turn higher before getting back in.
 Small declines in the index typically don’t stop us out of positions and are quickly recovered anyway, so these types of signals aren’t needed (although you can still look for the signs of strength discussed, such as rising ADL and a good number of stocks in short-term uptrends).

 How to Know When the Stock Market Has Bottomed

 I don’t know when a bottom will occur in advance.
 I see lots of people trying to predict when a bottom will occur, but this isn’t required.
 Instead, we can wait for signals that tell us the bottom is already in.
+And until that occurs, we simply hold off on buying stocks.
 These signals typically occur within several days of the stock market bottom.
 Needing to predict the exact bottom is ego, not trading.
 Once the stock market turns higher, there is loads of money to be made.
-Knowing the exact bottom in advance is inconsequential.
+Knowing the exact bottom in advance is not required.

 There are two signals that have a highly reliable track record for signaling that a stock market has bottomed or is near a bottom.